touzet/pampa/README.md

 ## How to run the program ?

-pampa has two modules, which are described below:
+pampa has two main modules, which are described below:
 - _assign_, for species identifications
 - _build_, for construction of custom marker peptides.